stleerh/documents/blogs/packet_drops/packets_drop.md

 ## A quick tour in the UI

-Once `PacketsDrop` feature enabled, the Console plugin will automatically adapt to provide additionnal filters and show informations across views.
+Once the `PacketsDrop` feature enabled, the Console plugin will automatically adapt to provide additionnal filters and show information across Netflow Traffic page views.

 Open your OCP Console and move to
 `Administrator view` -> `Observe` -> `Network Traffic` page as usual.

-A new query option will show to filter flows by their drop status:
+Now, a new query option is available to filter flows by their drop status:

 ![drop filter query option](./images/drop_filter_query_option.png)
 - Fully dropped shows the flows that have 100% dropped packets
 - Containing drops shows the flows having at least one packet dropped
 - Without drops show the flows having 0% dropped packets
-- All shows everything
+- All shows all of the above

-Two new filters, `Packet drop TCP state` and `Packet drop latest cause` will be available in the common section:
+Two new filters, `Packet drop TCP state` and `Packet drop latest cause` are available in the common section:

 ![drop state & cause filters](./images/drop_state_cause_filters.png)

-The first one will allow you to set TCP state filter:
+The first one will allow you to set the TCP state filter:

 ![state filter](./images/state_filter.png)